mortezakowkabi/jcb-persian-documentation/english/index.md

 > 🧩 **Updated: Custom Code Workflows** – The new [JCB!
 Custom Codes Overview](./JCB-Custom-Codes.md) distils how argument-based manual snippets and hash-driven automation complement each other, including encoding rules, language-string round trips, and collaboration tips.

+> 📦 **New: JCB!
+Joomla Modules** – Explore the [JCB!
+Joomla Modules](./Joomla-Modules.md) overview to understand how modules compile with your components, inherit Reset/Fork versioning, and deliver reusable widgets to Joomla module positions.

 ---

 ### [Joomla Components in JCB](./Joomla-Components.md)